 In some cases involving a more borderline-style parental personality, the allied and supposedly favored parent might also be using the child to allay parental fears of abandonment that are provoked by the divorce and family's dissolution.
 If the allied and supposedly favored parent has fears of abandonment, then the child's "total devotion" to this parent, and the child's rejection of the other parent, will act to calm these parental fears of abandonment that are triggered by the divorce.
-The child's (induced) rejection of the other parent as the "entirely abandoned" parent, and the child's corresponding "total devotion" to the allied and supposedly favored parent as the targeted-rejected parent as the "entirely abandoned" parent acts to define the allied parent as the "never-to-be-abandoned" parent.
+The child's (induced) rejection of the other parent acts to define the targeted-rejected parent as the "entirely abandoned" parent, and the child's corresponding "total devotion" to the allied and supposedly favored parent acts to define the allied parent as the "never-to-be-abandoned" parent.
 The child is being used by the allied parent to meet the emotional and psychological needs of the parent.